 Tip: The importance of a baseline stress test and ECG should not be overlooked for individuals with cardiovascular conditions.
-As noted in Lesson 3 it is the onset of vigorous intensity physical activity that seems to provoke the greatest risk of adverse events; it is most vital to be evaluated prior to engaging vigorous activity.
+As noted in Lesson 3 it is the onset of vigorous-intensity physical activity that seems to provoke the greatest risk of adverse events; it is most vital to be evaluated prior to engaging in vigorous activity.

 For generally healthy individuals, to minimize the risk of adverse events I recommend:

-- Start with simple walking to ensure this is tolerated without triggering any aches, pains, or soreness.
+- Start with simple walking to ensure you can tolerate this without triggering any aches, pains, or soreness.
 Gradually increase the speed you are walking until you feel comfortable that you are ready to begin MICT.

-- Start MICT and progress the duration (up to at least 20 minutes) to ensure this is tolerated without triggering any aches, pains, or excessive soreness.
+- Start MICT and progress the duration (up to at least 10 minutes) to ensure you can tolerate this without triggering any aches, pains, or excessive soreness.

-- When MICT is tolerated then you can begin to incorporate longer intervals at a faster pace.
+- When you can tolerate MICT without issues then you can begin to incorporate longer intervals at a faster pace.

-- When these longer intervals are tolerated you can decrease the interval duration and quicken the pace.
+- When you can tolerate these longer intervals you can decrease the interval duration and quicken the pace.

 - Continue increasing the pace gradually until you are performing HIIT.

-For people with concerning health conditions I recommend asking your healthcare provider about the safety of including high-intensity intervals.
+For people with concerning health conditions I recommend that you ask your healthcare provider about the safety of including high-intensity intervals.
 For example, you can ask if it would be worth undergoing a baseline exercises stress test and ECG.

-Oftentimes people start exercising and things go smoothly until problems arise if one begins to increase overall activity too quickly.
-Regarding aerobic training activity, many people cite a “10% rule” which suggests training load should not increase more than 10% weekly to help minimize risk of injury.
-However, reviews of the impact of training load on injury risk do not support this notion:
+Oftentimes people start exercising and things go smoothly until problems arise if they begin to increase their overall activity too quickly.
+Regarding aerobic training activity, many people cite a “10% rule” which suggests your training load should not increase more than 10% weekly to help minimize the risk of injury.

 - Looking at more experienced individuals, a 2018 SR of endurance sport populations evaluated 12 studies.(Johnston, 2018) Roughly half found associations between external training load metrics and injury risk, indicating significant variability.
 The most frequently identified non-modifiable risk factor was prior injury.
 Increased age was associated with injury but it is possible this was mediated by prior injuries (older individuals are more likely to have experienced an injury at some point in their past).
 None of the studies examined internal training load metrics (ie, RPE for specific sessions); it is possible that incorporating this would help decrease some of the observed variability.

 At this point there does not seem to be a direct quantifiable relationship between training load and injury risk.
-There are many other variables that can influence how acute or chronic load, as well as the acute:chronic workload ratio, can influence risk of injury.(Gabbett, 2020) Additionally, the same training load may have very different effects on the body if you are fresh or fatigued.(Paquette, 2020) Thus, some advocate quantifying training load as (duration * session RPE), where:
+There are many other variables that can impact how your acute or chronic load, as well as the acute-to-chronic workload ratio, can influence the risk of injury.(Gabbett, 2020) Additionally, the same training load may have very different effects on your body if you are fresh or fatigued.(Paquette, 2020) Thus, some advocate quantifying training load as (duration * session RPE), where: